MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 = 0.8.1 =
 19.02.2022:
-Refine the logic the show the info button in the top right: Only do so if all images are in WP.
+Refine the logic the show to info button in the top right: Only do so if all images are in WP.

 = 0.8.0 =
 03.02.2022: